 (This is not to say that the auxiliary cruisers were useless.
 By late 1914, converted liners were doing most of the work of maintaining the blockade on Germany; Massie, pp. 510-511.
 But they were a very expensive way to do this work; it would have taken fewer men and less coal to patrol the area with light cruisers -- if Britain had had the light cruisers to do it.)

-The Admiralty had other uses for ships, though.
+The Admiralty had other uses for requisitioned liners, though.
 Britain had a lot of soldiers to move, and a lot of freight to haul, and liners were excellent for the first function and could be refitted to do the latter also.
 Lusitania would be one of the ships so modified.

 It's at this point that things get a little murky.
 That Lusitania underwent a refit is certain.
 But many claims have been made about what was done during the refit.
 Simpson, pp. 27-28, claims that she actually was given guns at this time during a dockyard stay beginning August 8 (pretty amazing, given that the war had started only four days earlier).

 But even Simpson allows that she never sailed as an auxiliary cruiser (p.
 37), and seems to admit that she never went out armed.
+Harding, p.
+62, points out that the United States inspectors never classed her as a combat ship -- and while they might have missed ammunition in the hold, they certain wouldn't have missed heavy guns on the deck!
 A member of the expedition of John Light, who dived to the ship in the 1960s, thought he saw guns (O'Sullivan, p.
 36) -- but he worked in very bad conditions, in which mistakes were quite possible (Preston, pp. 386-387); O'Sullivan admits that "to date nothing has been found to substantiate his claims."
 The passengers' accounts uniformly denied seeing weapons (Preston, p.
 387), even though at least one specifically searched for them (Preston, pp. 133).

 A few paranoids have suggested that Lusitania carried guns in her holds which could be put into the gun rings when needed -- but this is simply ridiculous; you don't take 6" guns and casually haul them up an elevator and drop them in a gun mounting.
 And even if you did, the guns would need to be calibrated (Ramsey, p.
 188).